Pre-K Registration FAQ

 How much does Pre-K cost?

 CHISD offers free and tuition-based Pre-K options.
 To find out if you qualify for free Pre-K, review the state qualifications here.
-Tuition based prek is available at Bray Elementary, Collegiate Prep Elementary and Lake Ridge Elementary but the application window has closed for the 2021-22 school year.
+Tuition based Prek is also available.
+Pre-K tuition costs $550 per month ($275 for current CHISD employees, $495 per child for parents of multiples) or free for those who qualify.

 Does the district offer full-day Pre-K?